The first time I had my own travel car was in New Zealand, back in 2014.

 The Advantages and Disadvantages of Travelling by Car: Top Pros & Cons of Cars While Travelling

-Here we go then: all the key pros and cons of hitting the road by car.
+Here we go then: all the key pros and cons of having a car on the road.

-I thought I’d start with the good stuff.
-These advantages to travelling by car are what make the experience so awesome.
+I thought I’d start with the pros of cars.
+These advantages of travelling by car are what make the experience so awesome.

 1. It’s One Long Road Trip

 One of the things I love most about car travel is the fact you’re on one giant road trip.

 I can’t hear the words ‘road trip’, without getting all excited.
 Hitting the road like screams freedom, adventure, and possibility.
 It’s good vibes and awesome memories.